-We are independent of Education Services Australia in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants ("the Code") that are relevant to our audit of the special purpose financial statements in Australia, and we have fulfilled our other ethical responsibilities in accordance with the Code.
+We conducted our audit in accordance with Australian Auditing Standards.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Statement of Funding and Expenditure section of this report.
+We are independent of ESA in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the Statement of Funding and Expenditure in Australia, and we have fulfilled our other ethical responsibilities in accordance with the Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.